-- 140.-(1) Without prejudice to any other written law, any person who - (a) wilfully obstructs a member of the Police Force in the exercise of his powers or the performance of his duties under this Act; - (b) wilfully fails to comply with any requirement properly made to him by any such member, or - (c) without reasonable excuse, fails to give such member any other assistance which he may reasonably require to be given for the purpose of exercising his powers or performing his duties under this Act, is liable on summary conviction to a fine of ten thousand dollars or to imprisonment for a term not exceeding one year or both.
+140.(1) Without prejudice to any other written law, any person who

+- (a) wilfully obstructs a member of the Police Force in the exercise of his powers or the performance of his duties under this Act; - (b) wilfully fails to comply with any requirement properly made of him by any such member; or - (c) without reasonable excuse fails to give such member any other assistance which he may reasonably require to be given for the purpose of exercising his powers or performing his duties under this Act, is liable on summary conviction to a fine of \$20 000 or to imprisonment for 2 years or to both.
+[2004-17]

-- (2) A person who, when required to give information to a member of the Police Force in the exercise of his powers or the performance of his duties under this Act, knowingly gives false or misleading information to any such member is liable on summary conviction to a fine of five thousand dollars or to imprisonment for six months or both. - (3) Nothing in this section shall be construed as requiring any person to give any information that may incriminate him.
+(2) A person who, when required to give information to a member of the Police Force in the exercise of his powers or the performance of his duties under this Act, knowingly gives false or misleading information to any such member is liable on summary conviction to a fine of \$10 000 or to imprisonment for one year or to both.

+(3) Nothing in this section shall be construed as requiring any person to give any information that may incriminate him.